Trinity-data-store/Trinity/README.md

 - scripts: Scripts used to run the evaluations.
 - thrift: Thrift source files.

+Note: the folder is under cleaning.
+I haven't had time to fully clean the code yet.

 ## Hardware and OS

 No special hardware requirement.
 We used node `xl170` on Ubuntu 20.04.